Pictured Rocks National Lakeshore

 Exploring

 After finally ending our experience at the West Bay Diner, we returned to the Grand Sable Visitor Center, which had closed early the day before.
 As we drove along, it quickly became apparent that another beautiful day was emerging, despite the early clouds and light mist that never quite turned into rain.
-Another Junior Ranger badge safely in hand, we drove to the edge of Grand Sable Lake, wandered down the boat ramp, and briefly splashed around in the dunes.
-Birch trees lined the approach to the lake, another ubiquitous northern Michigan resident.
+Another Junior Ranger badge safely in hand, we drove to the edge of Grand Sable Lake, and wandered down the boat ramp.
+Birch trees, another ubiquitous northern Michigan resident, lined the approach to the lake, and my wife and enjoyed them while the kids briefly splashed around among the dunes.
+Our days big destination was Tahquamenon Falls, Michigan’s first state park, with a waterfall e...Read More

 Reflection